 Using a Q&A format, this page will attempt to answer some of the questions you might have about NoBleme's 21st century compendium's goals and methods.
-Instead of needlessly going deep into detail, it will be a series of simple questions with quick answers.
 Any further questions you have can be answered by interacting with NoBleme's community on our IRC chat or Discord server.

 The Merriam-Webster dictionary defines a compendium as being "a brief summary of a larger work or of a field of knowledge".

 NoBleme's compendium fits this definition, as it has a focus on quality over quantity.
 Consider it a brief summary of the near infinite topic that is 21st century culture.

 A documentation of elements of 21st century culture.

 The hyperconnected era ushered in by the advent of the Internet altered both mainstream and underground culture in many ways, which this compendium tries to document as much as possible.
 Several different types and categories of contents are covered by the compendium.
 Special attention is given to three types of contents in particular:

 Memes have become an unavoidable source of entertainment and amusement, or sometimes controversy and confusion.
 Memes are documented with a focus on fun, featuring image and video galleries showcasing how entertaining and creative people can be.

 Slang born or popularized in the 21st century gets featured in short pages explaining their meaning, and sometimes also the hidden meanings which can appear when used in funny or nefarious ways.